-Financial / Intellectual / Social & Relationship

-Likelihood: •

-Impact: •

-change: •

-Definition This risk refers to deficiencies in protecting the Company's data throughout the data lifecycle, which might expose the data to corruption, unauthorized access and use, sabotage and theft.
-The most common data security risks include employee mistakes, internal dangers, ransomware and social engineering attacks Relevance and Impact Affects operations, causes damage to data and information assets, could lead to financial losses, lawsuits and reputational damage Risk Mitigation Establishment and maintenance of firewalls Periodical vulnerability assessments through IT security consultants Masking of confidential and personal data Data leakage prevention software Oversight by a Data Protection Officer Engagement of an external consultant to implement a data protection programme under the Personal Data Protection Act No. 9 of 2022
+DATA SECURITY RIS Capitals Impacted: Financial / Intellectual / Social & Relationship Likelihood: ● Impact: ● change: ◆ Definition which might expose the data to corruption, un e Company's data throughout the data lifecycle, nauthorized access and use, sabotage and theft.
+The loyee mistakes, internal dangers, ransomware and Relevance and Impact Affects operations, causes damage to data and information assets, could lead to financial losses, lawsuits and reputational damage Risk Mitigation • Establishment and maintenance of firewalls • Periodical vulnerability assessments through IT security consultan • Masking of confidential and personal data • Data leakage prevention software • Oversight by a Data Protection Officer • Engagement of an external consultant to implement a data protection Act No. 9 of 2022 gh IT security consultants mplement a data protection programme under the